 He is on the Executive Committee of the SUDEP Institute and Scientific Advisory Boards of the Epilepsy Foundation, Dup15q Alliance, Tuberous Sclerosis Association, KCNQ2 Cure Alliance Foundation, and Loulou Foundation CDKL5 Program of Excellence.
 He serves as the lead investigator for the Epidiolex Dravet and Lennox-Gastaut studies.
 He founded Finding A Cure for Epilepsy and Seizures (FACES) and co-founded the Epilepsy Therapy Project and epilepsy.com.
 Outside interests include behavioral neurology, evolutionary biology and history of neuroscience.

 Warren B. Lammert III is Chief Investment Officer and Founding Partner of Granite Point Capital.
-Prior to the formation of Granite Point Capital in 2003, Warren spent 14 years at Janus serving as Portfolio Manager of the Janus Mercury Fund from its inception in 1993 until March 2003.
-Warren received his B.A. in Economics from Yale University and graduated with Distinction from the London School of Economics with an M.Sc. in Economic History.
-He has also earned the right to use the Chartered Financial Analyst designation.
+He previously served as Portfolio Manager of the Janus Mercury Fund from its inception in 1993 until March 2003.

 Warren is a former Chairman of the Epilepsy Foundation of America.
 He also serves on the Board of Directors of Biscayne NeuroTherapeutics, Inc., TevarD Biosciences, and the Advisory Board of FACES (Finding a Cure for Epilepsy and Seizures) at New York University.